Arriving at Little Dreamers:

 Our Classrooms and Outdoor Spaces

-The 4 and 5 year old’s children have been grouped together with the same group of teachers.
+We currently have 3 classrooms for our 4, 5, and 6 year olds.
+They are the Chameleon Rooms in Room 1 and Room 1-P (the patio) and the Seahorse Room in Room 2.
+The children have been grouped together with the same group of teachers and children throughout the day.
 The classrooms have been named to make it easier for the children.
-We are using 2 classroom spaces and a patio right outside the classrooms to create a larger space for the children.
-The Chameleon Room, in Room 1, has the Math, Science and Sensory Activities.
-The Mermaid Room, in Room 2, has our Language and Literacy and Visual and Performing Arts (music and creative expression through art).
-In our Flamingo Room, we have our History and Social Sciences.
-Throughout the day we implement and model common health practices which include handwashing, covering our coughs and sneezes and spatial awareness.
-Our spaces have been marked so children can visually see what six feet looks like.
+In each room we have created an opportunity for children to explore Math, Science and Sensory Activities, along with Language and Literacy and Visual and Performing Arts (music and creative expression through art), and History and Social Sciences.
+Throughout the day we implement and model common health practices which include hand washing, covering our coughs and sneezes and spatial awareness.
+Our spaces have been marked so that children can visually see what six feet looks like.
 With the use of large Velcro dots the children can see where their chair should be placed and we have people cutouts to show children how many people can be in each area at a time.

-The 2 and 3 year old’s have been grouped together with the same group of teachers whom they stay with for their entire day.
-We have created spaces that encourage social distancing within classrooms 3 and 4.
-Our classrooms are now the Butterfly Room in Room 3 and the Bunny Room in Room 4.
+The 2 and 3 year old’s have been grouped together with the same group of teachers with whom they stay with for their entire day.
+We have created spaces that encourage social distancing within classrooms 3, 4, 5 and 6.
+Our classrooms are now the Butterfly Room in Room 3 and Room 4 and the Cheetah's in Room 5 and 6.
 The teachers are working together as a team and the classrooms are now being used as one large classroom.
-In the Butterfly Room there is an Art area and Sensory activities.
-In the Bunny Room there is Dramatic play setup and building with blocks, puzzles, trains and cars.
-Our patio has been created into a space for Loose Parts exploration, music and movement and an extension of dramatic play.
+In the classrooms there is an Art area and Sensory activities, Dramatic play setup and building with blocks, puzzles, trains and cars, and space for Loose Parts exploration, music and movement and an extension of dramatic play.
 We have intentionally created areas that help to encourage the different areas of Early Childhood Development, those being: Social Emotional, Math, Science/Sensory, Language, Health and Safety.
 We have placed people cutouts in each area of the classroom to make it visual for the children.

 Our Outdoor Space has been labeled with people cutouts to show children the areas of the yard.
 Each area has been setup to visually show physical distancing.
-Half of the outdoor space is used by each group daily and alternated weekly between 4 and 5 year old’s and the 2 and 3 year old’s.
-The reason for this, is so we can have the children in their own group for the complete week on the same side.
+Half of the outdoor space is used by each group daily between 4, 5, and six year old’s and the 2 and 3 year old’s.
+The reason for this, is so we can have the children in their own group throughout the entire week.

 Classroom Routines and Activities

-Drop off begins in the classrooms for the 4 and 5 year old’s.
+Our Chameleon and Seahorses will start their day either inside or outside first depending on the classrooms individual schedule.
 When all of the children are dropped off we begin cleanup and head outdoors for our morning Group Time.
-The teachers lay out the foam clouds and the child's nametag.
+The teachers lay out the foam clouds and the child's name tag.
 The clouds are spaced apart intentionally so that children have space and we are adhering to physical distancing.
 We sing a good morning song and acknowledge each child with a name song.
-We introduce a cognitive concept and discuss what we are doing in each room.
-The children have a choice as to what room they will start their day in.
-Throughout the morning we remind the children of the activities going on in the other rooms to encourage visiting all the rooms.
+We introduce a cognitive concept and discuss what we are doing in our classroom for the day.
+Throughout the morning we remind the children of the activities going on in the classroom to encourage participating in them.

-The 2 and 3 year old children begin their morning inside.
+Our Cheetah's will begin their morning inside.
 The children have a variety of activities to choose from in their classrooms.
 We then cleanup, wash our hands and sit down on carpet squares that the teacher has placed and have a Circle Time with stories and songs.
 During this time children are taken to the bathroom one at a time to go potty, change diaper and wash hands.
-They then have morning snack and teachers apply sunscreen to get ready to go outside.
+They will have a morning snack throughout the morning and teachers will apply sunscreen as needed when they go outside.

-The children and their teachers then transition outside to their outdoor space for the week.
+The children and their teachers then transition outside to their outdoor space.
 The children have a choice of activities outside which vary weekly.
 We have art, water and mud play, strider bikes, cars, tricycles, writing center, quiet book area, building, swings and many other options for them.

 Let’s talk about hand washing!
 We do it A LOT